Cites: 1186 ( according to Google Scholar, Updated 16.02.2018)

 Sound scene analysis, Acoustic scene classification, Sound event detection, Audio tagging, Rare sound events

 Annamaria Mesaros, Toni Heittola, and Tuomas Virtanen.
-Assessment of human and machine performance in acoustic scene classification: dcase 2016 case study.
+Assessment of human and machine performance in acoustic scene classification: DCASE 2016 case study.
 In 2017 IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA), pp 319–323.
 IEEE Computer Society, 2017.
-1 cite
+2 cites

 Assessment of Human and Machine Performance in Acoustic Scene Classification: DCASE 2016 Case Study